 My mother was fearless.
 She had a strong sense of injustice.
 If something was wrong, she would put it right, or put people right.

-One day I remember her telling how she was walking passed the park when she heard a crowd chanting.
-She went in to find a lot boys gathered encircling two who were fighting.
+One day I remember her telling me how she was walking passed the park when she heard a crowd chanting.
+She went in to find boys gathered encircling two who were fighting.
 Immediately, she pushed through them and told them to stop, and go home, all of them, right now.
-I admired her even then, as they dispersed with a few grumbles.
+I admired her.
+They dispersed with a few grumbles.
 This was back in the seventies, a very different time.

-I was in my late teens when I found the body walking to work.
+I was in my late teens when I found a dead body as I walked to work.
 I wasn’t very far from home as I passed by some bushes.
-At the corner of my eye, I caught sight of some rags.
-When I looked properly, I saw it was the body of a body of a man; dirty and bedraggled with matted hair.
+At the corner of my eye, I caught sight of rags.
+When I looked properly, I saw it was the body of a man; dirty and bedraggled with matted hair.
 In my mind he looked like he had been there a long time.
 I froze as I stared.
 I wanted to prod him, just in case, but I couldn’t bring myself to touch him.
-I ran back home, “Mum, mum, mum!”
+I ran back home, “Mum, Mum!
+Mum!”

 She walked back with me, my brave mother.
 I knew she would know what to do, who to call, and I suppose, check he was actually dead, because I didn’t know for certain.

 “Oh aye,” he said, “I’m fine, just having a kip.”
-I realised then that he stunk of booze.
+I realised then that he stunk of alcohol.

-She always believed that children need a routine, need love, and believe they are important.
+She always believed that children needed a routine, needed love, and to believe they are important.
 She always gave them that, as she did us.

 She passed away in 2010, her seventy fifth year and up to two weeks before was still fostering.